What is genioplasty surgery?

 Initial swelling abates after about 2 week, with the final result visible approximately 12 weeks after the surgery, when the residual swelling has resolved.

-You will be discharged from hospital with pain relief to manage any discomfort, and you have direct access to our clinic 24/7 for any post operative concerns.
+You will be discharged from the hospital with pain relief to manage any discomfort, and you have direct access to our clinic 24/7 for any post-operative concerns.

 How much time should I take off work?

 Most patients return to work after 1 week, but you should avoid strenuous activity for up to six weeks.
 There will be noticeable swelling for the first 2 weeks, so this will need to be taken into consideration, in terms of your appearance and whether or not you are happy for others to know you have had surgery.